-The laboratory activities assess the ability of the student to apply the taught principles to design, conduct, analyse and interpret actual experimental data.
+The laboratory activities assess the ability of the students to apply the taught principles to design, conduct, analyse and interpret actual experimental data.
 Also the laboratory activities will allow students to verify the fundamental laws of various systems and to compare the predicted response to the theoretically calculated behaviour of those system.
-Experiment 1 (Mechanics) deals with the concept of momentum, energy conservation and collision.
-Experiment 2 (Electricity) deals with the concept of resistors, currents and circuits.
+Experiment 1 (Mechanics) deals with the concept of momentum, energy conservation and collision in two separate sessions.
+Experiment 2 (Electricity) deals with the concept of resistors, currents and circuits in two separate sessions.